-Our management personnel or financial advisors review accounts on at least an annual basis for our Asset Management, Comprehensive Portfolio Management, and Third-Party Money Management clients.
+Our management personnel or financial advisors review accounts on at least an annual basis for our Asset Management, Comprehensive Portfolio Management, and sub advisor clients.
 The nature of these reviews is to learn whether client accounts are in line with their investment objectives, appropriately positioned based on market conditions, and investment policies, if applicable.
 Our firm does not provide written reports to clients, unless asked to do so.
-Verbal reports to clients take place on at least an annual basis when our Asset Management, Comprehensive Portfolio Management, and Third-Party Money Management clients are contacted.
+Verbal reports to clients take place on at least an annual basis when our Asset Management, Comprehensive Portfolio Management, and sub advisor clients are contacted.